Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 **Discussion:**

 - This activity helps learners to think and provide their own answers to questions they may have.
-The instructor facilitates this by having prompts ready as well as the answers ready for discussion (Resources 1, 2).
+The instructor facilitates this by having prompts ready as well as the answers ready for discussion (Resources&nbsp;1, 2).

 ### Resources